nualagr/dargan-health-foods/TESTING.md

 Logic then had to be applied to [handle the discount when orders are created within the webhook](https://github.com/nualagr/dargan-health-foods/commit/fabfac039b94966cbd99fc3b59e166e2c4d5bd44).
 This process is triggered when errors occur during the checkout process, such as the browser being closed before the Order has been created in the database.
-In the `cache_checkout_data()` function in the checkout/views.py a json string of the discount code was attached to the Payment Intent metadata.
+In the `cache_checkout_data()` function in `checkout/views.py` a json string of the discount code was attached to the Payment Intent metadata.
 Within the `handle_payment_intent_succeeded()` function this is unpacked and the associated DiscountCode object located in the database.
 This object can then be linked to the `discount_code` ForeignKey field on the newly created Order.
 This ensured that Orders created in this manner, within the webhook, now correctly reflect the discount applied by the user in the Cart.

 An issue arose in relation to this however as [exceptions were raised when no discount code had been applied to the Order being created in the webhook](https://github.com/nualagr/dargan-health-foods/commit/0b92b6e7594f0881dc2f2cb0d934ddf8b95511e7).
 Different solutions, suggested by [StackOverflow](https://stackoverflow.com/questions/3090302/how-do-i-get-the-object-if-it-exists-or-none-if-it-does-not-exist) members were attempted.
 In the end an 'if' 'else' statement was inserted before the 'try' 'except' block in which the Order is created.
 This retrieves the DiscountCode object from the database, if one exists, and if not, it sets the variable to 'None'.
 Now Orders, with or without discount codes, are successfully created within the Webhook Handler in the event of errors during the checkout process.